Course Level

 Bachelor of Psychology Bachelor of Criminology

-The Bachelor of Psychology Bachelor of Criminology develops student knowledge and skills in psychology and applied criminology to better understand the human brain and behaviour, and to measure and evaluate crime and its effects.
-Students also gain an understanding of the major factors associated with criminal behaviour.
+The Bachelor of Psychology Bachelor of Criminology develops your knowledge and skills in psychology and applied criminology to better understand the human brain and behaviour, and to measure and evaluate crime and its effects.
+You also develop an understanding of the major factors associated with criminal behaviour.
 The course provides practical social science knowledge and skills needed for professions focused on crime prevention, detection, enforcement or the broader social implications and challenges of crime.
-The course also provides the first step (i.e., APAC Level 1 foundational competencies*) on the pathway towards becoming a professionally accredited psychologist.
+The course also provides the first step (i.e., APAC Level 1 foundational competencies) on the pathway towards becoming a professionally accredited psychologist.

 Campus